architect-team/arcctl/README.md

 #### Bonus: Dev environments

 Want to quickly test your components and application code?
 We've got you covered!
-Just run `arcctl up .` in the directory your component lives in andspecify a datacenter to power your environment.
+Just run `arcctl up .` in the directory your component lives in and specify a datacenter to power your environment.
 Architect will automatically create an environment, deploy the component to it in debug mode, and then stream the application logs to your terminal.
 Yes, this is just like docker-compose!

 ```sh
 $ arcctl up . --datacenter local
 ```

-## For DevOps
+## For Platform Engineers

+Creating a strong internal developer platform takes time and experience to do right.
+Once you create one golden path, like workflows and IaC templates for a Java monolith, developers quickly ask for more.
+They ask for things like microservices, event-driven architecture, ephemeral environments, logging, observability, and the list just keeps growing.
+If that wasn't enough, you still have the other half of your job to do: managing costs, keeping things secure, evaluating tools like gateways, service meshes, secret managers, and more.
+That's why we created the [Datacenters framework](./src/datacenters/) – to help platform engineers offer the developer benefits of [components](./src/components)

+Datacenters are packages of configuration and rules dictating how cloud resources should behave.
+They allow platform engineers to specify resources that should live inside every cloud environment to support multi-tenancy (e.g. namespaces, scoped databases, messaging queues, etc), as well rules for how application resources should behave when they land (e.g. where do secrets get stored, where should container workloads be run, etc).
+The ability to codify these rules allows platform teams to offer true self-service to developers without loosing control of their cloud.
+Developers can create their own environments and deploy w/out worrying about infrastructure or workflows, and platform teams can intrument, monitor, and scale cloud infrastructure w/out worrying about applications or developers.

 ### Key features

+* Give developers the power to create their own on-demand environments
+* Automate zero-trust security for every application (both networking and credentials)
+* Experiment with and swap out key tools (like gateways, service meshes, secret managers, and more) without needing to coordinate with developers
+* Built on top of a tool you already know and trust: Terraform

 ### Getting started

 #### 1. Create a few datacenters

-Every datacenter you create becomes someone that you or your team can create and run cloud environments on top of.
-We've created a few sample datacenters for you to try, but they all use our [datacenters framework](./src/datacenters/) which means you're able to tweak them or create entirely new ones.
+Every datacenter you create becomes something that you or your team can create and run cloud environments on top of.
+We've created a few sample datacenters templates for you to try, but they all use our [datacenters framework](./src/datacenters/) which means you're able to tweak them or create entirely new ones.

+_Note: the second two datacenters both use Google Cloud.
+You'll be prompted to setup credentials which you can learn how to do by checking out the [GCP provider docs](./src/@providers/gcp/README.md)._

 ```sh
 # A datacenter that runs components locally